discordjs/guide/guide/keyv/README.md

 ### Prefix command

-Now that you have a command handler, make a command to allow people to use your prefix system.
+Now that you have a command handler, you can make a command to allow people to use your prefix system.

 <!-- eslint-skip -->
 ```js